blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - RCC - Radio Common Carrier (0G)
 - AMTS - Advanced Mobile Telephone System (0G)
 ## 1G
+- AMPS - Advanced Mobile Phone System (1G)
-- D-AMTS - Digital Advanced Mobile Telephone System (1.5G)
+- D-AMPS - Digital Advanced Mobile Phone System (1.5G)
   - IS-54 - Interim Standard 54
   - IS-136 - Interim Standard 136
   - Note: Interim Standards are published by the Telecommunications Industry Association (TIA) and Electronic Industries Alliance (EIA), and are fully named TIA/EIA/IS standards.
+  - It is also most commonly referred to as TDMA (Time Division Multiple Access)
 ## 2G
 - GSM - Global System for Mobile communications, by ETSI (2G)
+  - GSM was also based on TDMA (Time Division Multiple Access)
 - cdmaOne - Code Division Multiple Access One (2G)
   - Also known as IS-95 (Interim Standard 95)
   - It is the first technology that made use of the CDMA access method